 When trust is lacking, there tends to be more meetings behind closed doors, which creates a sense of secrecy and even conspiracy among the team members.

-While trusted leadership may look a little different in every organization, there is no doubt that its many benefits are universal.
+While developing and achieving trust in the workplace may look a little different in every organization, there is no doubt about the many benefits it provides.